ilanakz500/Design-Manifesto/README.md

 What I discovered through this course, is that above all, sticking to the design process is integral.
 Without it, your team quickly becomes lost and unfocused.

 ### Expectations versus Reality
-Looking back on the course, I know understand that acknowledging your own and your team's limitations prior to beginning a project is an important step to delivering a successful project.
+Looking back on the course, I now understand that acknowledging your own and your team's limitations prior to beginning a project is an important step to delivering a successful project.
 Both the Design for Tension and the Design for Wellbeing projects required knowledge of JS for the deliverable; however, my project team for Design for Wellbeing had a much greater combined knowledge of JS than my group for Design for Understanding.

 Additionally, understanding the available technologies